 Uterine fibroid embolization usually takes about 1 hour to complete.
 A one-night stay in the hospital is generally needed.
 Patients can return to normal activities in about 1 week.

 Though uterine fibroid embolization is largely safe, sometimes there are complications.
 You and your doctor will talk about all the risks and benefits of the procedure before deciding if it's right for you.

-Uterine fibroid embolization at Temple Health is performed by interventional radiologists.
+Uterine fibroid embolization at Temple is performed by interventional radiologists.
 These doctors completed special training in interventional radiology, which makes them experts in minimally invasive, image-guided procedures like uterine fibroid embolization.

 They use the latest medical imaging technologies and minimally invasive techniques to deliver precise treatment.
 The doctors work as part of a multidisciplinary care team to make sure you receive the right treatment for your individual case.